 We promote Family Self-Sufficiency through Section 8 vouchers and multi-year mentoring programs; we promote energy efficiency through more than 700 energy audits per year and no or low-cost energy efficient devices; and we have developed and/or manage more than 550 affordable housing units.

-Nearly 3,000 last year received counseling, education and resources they needed to get housed, stay housed, and further their personal financial goals.
+Nearly 3,000 individuals last year received counseling, education and resources they needed to get housed, stay housed, and further their personal financial goals.
 In addition, we trained more than 140 municipal officials regarding affordable housing development and our goal is to train more than 200 community advocates to work with towns to promote new affordable housing.